Cornell Brown: Regular season

+Playoffs

 Coaching

 Brown began his coaching career as an intern with the NFL Europe Cologne Centurions in 2005, then spent 2006 and 2007 as defensive line coach for the Frankfurt Galaxy in the spring and a graduate assistant on Frank Beamer's Virginia Tech coaching staff in the fall.
 Brown joined the Calgary staff in 2008.

 Brown was hired by Virginia Tech as the outside linebackers and assistant defensive line coach in 2011.